mayumih387/route360/src/content/posts/umami-supabase/en.md

 In this article, I'll explain how to make a database on Supabase and then how to install it on your appropriate website.

-Working environment:
+*Updated on February 9, 2024: Since January 26, 2024, PGBouncer has been duplicated and the database URL has been changed.
+I have updated this article accordingly (Reference: [Supabase GitHub](https://github.com/orgs/supabase/discussions/17817))

-- Umami v2.2.0
+Working environment: Umami v2.2.9

 ## About Umami Analytics